Eating for Energy: Fatigue and Mitochondrial Support

 Nutrition plays a role in supplying nutrients involved in normal cellular energy pathways.

-How Nutrition Influences Mitochondrial Health
+How Food Choices Affect Mitochondrial Health

 Mitochondrial health depends on your genes and your body’s metabolism, both of which can be heavily influenced by what you eat.
 Balanced dietary patterns are associated with overall metabolic health and long-term wellness.
 Today, we’re learning how to pick the right foods to boost energy and stay energized throughout the day.